mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P04-Inheritance/content.md

 # Build A Team class

-> [action]
->
->In your project directory, make a 'team.py' file to contain the Team class
+In your project directory, make a 'team.py' file to contain the Team class

 Superheroes should be team players, so let's create a team class that can manage all of our superheroes.